mathew-j-davis/shuttle/src/shuttle_defender_test_app/README.md

 1. Command-line arguments
 2. Configuration file

-See the usage output (`run-defender-test --help`) for more information on available options.
+See the usage output (`run-shuttle-defender-test --help`) for more information on available options.

 ## Development